 - Patients currently receiving investigational or commercial anti-cancer agents or anti-cancer therapies other than BCG, ALT-803 and supportive care therapies for active disease.

-- Concurrent use of other investigational agents
+- Concurrent use of other investigational agents (not including FDA authorized drugs for the prevention and treatment of COVID-19).

 - Other illness or condition, including laboratory abnormalities, which in the opinion of the Investigator would exclude the patient from participating in this study.
 This includes, but is not limited to, serious medical conditions or psychiatric illness likely to interfere with participation in the study.